MineCrossing/Frontend/README.md

 ## Prerequisites
 To run this project you will require [NodeJS/NPM](https://nodejs.org/en/)

+Once cloned run `npm install` to make sure everything is up to date and generated in `node_modules`.

 ## Running Locally
 When you want to run this app locally simply run `npm start` in your console.
 This will launch the app in development mode and create a local site at [http://localhost:3000](http://localhost:3000).